 Rays' Willy Adames: Heads to bench Tuesday

-Adames is not in the lineup Tuesday against the Astros, Hunter Atkins of the Houston Chronicle reports.
+Adames is out of the lineup Tuesday against the Nationals, Marc Topkin of the Tampa Bay Times reports.

-Adames will head to the bench for the first time since joining the Rays early last week -- an eight-game stretch during which he hit just .214/.281/.250.
-Adeiny Hechavarria will start at shortstop in this one and bat ninth.
+Adames has provided a .621 OPS while striking out in 35.8 percent of his plate appearances since being promoted from Triple-A Durham earlier this month.
+Rays manager Kevin Cash apparently felt a matchup with one of baseball's top right-handed pitchers in Max Scherzer wasn't going to get Adames' bat going, so the rookie will take a seat in favor of Adeiny Hechavarria, who garners the start at shortstop.
+Following a team off day Wednesday, expect Adames to re-enter the lineup for Thursday's series opener with the Astros.

 More News